movingpictures83/MelitaSuite/README.md

 # MelitaSuite
 # Language: Python
 # Input: TXT
-# Output: varies
+# Output: none
-# Tested with: PluMA 1.0, Python 3.6
+# Tested with: PluMA 1.1, Python 3.6
+# Dependency: Melita

 PluMA plugin to interface to the Melita suite of analysis tools for degenerate primers (Jaric et al, 2013)